 Test your knowledge with a quiz

-- Manifest Destiny propelled westward expansion in the U.S. in the 19th century.
-Increased settlement and industry transformed the landscape of the American frontier.
+- White Americans used the concept of Manifest Destiny to justify the westward expansion of the United States in the 19th century.
+Increased white settlement and industry transformed the landscape of the American frontier.

 - Cole sought to represent the sublime grandeur of the American landscape.
 The painting represents his conflicted feelings over the inevitable loss of wilderness that accompanied economic development.